raako71/hypa.space/README.md

 push to cloud: firebase deploy

 REMAINING:
+* effect to remove image on prodbox load.
-* Title for ProdBox is product link
+* Title for ProdBox is product link.
-* Product Page
+* Product Page.
+* Show all fields in ProdBox.

 * Edit button for product, on product page.
 * Edit product (load existing fields, photos).

-* Show all fields in ProdBox.
 * Delete Photos, add more photos to product.
 * Select default image for Products.

 * Delete product, and update user category tree accordingly etc.

+24 Apr:
+Image placeholder for no image (better).

 23 Apr:
 Image placeholder for no image.